echoedinvoker/python/day17/158-question_bank/memo.md

 ### _List of dicts_

 > The data we often get from the internet API is in this format.
+We call it raw data.

 ![Alt original data](pic/01.jpg)